-- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavor plus its low carb and gluten free.
+- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavor plus it is low carb and gluten free.

 - Coconut Flour: a mild and sweet flavor that is quite distinct, used to support the structure of the cookie.

-- Raspberry Jam: a keto-friendly jam containing only naturally occurring sugars from real fruit, raspberry or sugar free strawberry jam can be used for this recipe.
+- Keto Raspberry Jam: a keto jam containing only naturally occurring sugars from real fruit, raspberry or sugar free strawberry jam can be used for this recipe.

 - Cream cheese: for that mildly sweet taste and pleasant tang

 - Butter: supporting the flaky and tenderness of these keto Christmas cookies

 Steps by step instructions